havlasme/ansible-collection-security/roles/molly_guard/README.md

 [![Apache-2.0 license][license-image]][license-link]

-An [Ansible](https://www.ansible.com/) role to install and configure Molly-Guard on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/).
+An [Ansible](https://www.ansible.com/) role to install and configure the Molly-Guard on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/).

-- Install, Update, or Uninstall the Molly-Guard Package via APT
+- Install, Update, or Uninstall the Molly-Guard via APT

 Role Variables
 --------------